-The Firm’s Higher Education group has a long history of representing institutions of higher education and staying ahead of increasingly complex legal issues on behalf of numerous clients.
-We work with colleges, universities, service providers and other academic enterprises to seize new opportunities, rigorously defend their interests and successfully meet the challenges of a constantly changing business, regulatory and technological landscape.
+The laws firm’s Higher Education group has a long history of representing institutions of higher education in their effort to stay ahead of the increasingly complex regulatory environment in the higher education arena.
+The team works with colleges, universities, service providers and other academic enterprises to help them seize new opportunities, rigorously defend their interests, and successfully meet the challenges of a constantly changing business, regulatory and technology landscape.
+Additionally, the lawyers have special expertise with career colleges and serve in key roles in the Association of Private Sector Colleges and Universities.

 - Regulatory matters related to federal financial aid programs